Complete poker terminology: all poker terms

 Float, floating – it is an advanced bluff method when the player without a strong hand calls the opponent’s bet in order to take the pot on the subsequent streets.

-Float Call – a term that refers to a situation in which a player calls an opponent with a strong hand instead of raising himself.
+Float Call this definition refers to a situation in which a player calls an opponent with a strong hand instead of raising himself.
 In other words, the player could raise, but for some reason decided to just call.

 Flop – it means three common cards that are dealt after finishing the betting round on the preflop.